jdavid1234/coding-deep-dive/Markdown-test/cast-vs-safecast.md

 cast ('yossi is good' as int64)   -- this won't work since I can't make my name into a number

+select cast('    456    ' as int64) test -- This works, even thouggh the sapces are considered strings, the numbers are ingnored ---- similar to the way we use TRIM on strings

 ```